 When done, you can review the notifications (select the bell icon in the top-right corner of the portal).
 A notification should indicate that the upload has finished.

 Go back to the Update blade on the dashboard.
-The blade should indicate that an update is available.
+The blade should show that an update is available.
 This indicates that the update has been prepared successfully.
-Select the blade to review the newly added update package.
+Select the blade to review the newly-added update package.

-To install the update, select the package that's marked as Ready, and either right-click the package and select Update now, or select the Update now action near the top.
+To install the update, select the package that's marked as Ready, and then select Update now.

 When you select the installing update package, you can view the status in the Update run details area.
 From here, you can also select Download summary to download the log files.
 Logs from update runs are available for six months after the attempt ended.